glideroggan/dream/readme.md

 # BUGS
-- We should not show widgets, which require the product, in the search results
+- ✔️We should not show widgets, which require the product, in the search results
   - We only show the workflow to get the widget, and once you have the product, we show the widget instead of the workflow
 - I can still see the workflow for swish, even though you have it
 - modal primary buttons keeps their last workflow text, we need to reset it when closing